-We live in an increasingly online world.
-As a result, there’s an escalating demand for new software and apps to satisfy the ever-growing numbers of users.
-However, all of this new development requires a quality control system, so consequently, there is a greater need for software testers.
+We live in a world that is becoming increasingly online.
+As a result, the demand for new software and apps is increasing to meet the ever-increasing number of consumers.
+However, since all this new development necessitates a quality control mechanism, software testers are in higher demand.

 This article provides you with many of the top manual testing interview questions/ software testing interview questions that you can use to boost your confidence before sitting down for that crucial interview.
 If you’re already involved in some aspects of software development, you should take a look anyway, with the ultimate goal of upskilling.
 After all, the better command you have of every stage of software development, the more your marketability increases.

 We’ll begin with the easy questions and work up to the tougher ones.
 Once you get through the manual testing interview questions, though, you may want to pay close attention to what follows, which sheds some light on the future of software testing.

 It is the process of analyzing any given piece of software to determine if it meets shareholders’ needs as well as detecting defects, and ascertaining the item’s overall quality by measuring its performance, features, quality, utility, and completeness.
 Bottom line, it’s quality control.